-Appropriation of another culture involves picking and choosing only the elements that appeal to you and ignoring the rest, along with any important cultural context behind those elements.
+Appropriation also tends to involve some misuse of cultural elements.
+In other words, people who appropriate generally pick and choose only the elements they consider appealing and ignore the rest, along with any important cultural context behind those elements.

 Appreciation, on the other hand, means you have an interest in all elements of the culture, not just specific aspects that look pretty, prove financially lucrative, or offer other benefits.

 If you do use any elements from that culture, you ask permission and give credit to the creator or source.

 You also seek to understand people of that culture, as well as the culture itself, more completely instead of contributing to stereotypes.

 For white people, this involves doing some potentially uncomfortable work.
 Acknowledging all elements of a culture extends to recognizing how white supremacy and racism have played a part in dismantling and oppressing other cultures.

 All cultures have complexities and nuances that contribute to, but go far beyond, their art, clothing, and jewelry.

 Appropriating these items for your own use without taking time to recognize and explore their significance diminishes, demeans, and disrespects that culture and its people.